wp-plugins/cpm-gallery/readme.txt

 1. Upload `code-gallery` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You are good to go.

+== Screenshots ==

+1. This shows the default look of the gallery.
+2. Pop up powered by Blueimp.

+== Changelog ==

+* 1.0: First release.
+* 2.0: Major changes.
+Undefined Variable issue solved.
+Gallery is now responsive.Layout issues fixed.
+Border and fixed height removed.